Training course GAB Diploma course

 - E.g. for participation in competitions

-Each school year, two intermediate qualifications (in winter and summer) take place in the certificate course, in which the resources and skills acquired in the subjects taken are tested and assessed in accordance with the curriculum.
+Each school year, two intermediate qualifications (in winter and summer) take place in the diploma course, in which the resources and skills acquired in the subjects taken are tested and assessed in accordance with the curriculum.
 The intermediate qualifications are carried out by an examination board made up of the subject teachers, the school management and an external examination expert.
 The professional and individual personal development in the current semester is assessed with regard to the status at the beginning of the course.
 The intermediate qualification also includes the school performances on a public stage, which take place every semester.

 Trial period and final examination